Cooling Down The Lng Tanks For Mv Willem Barentsz

-MSN has now completed six projects with LNG fuel systems, nine LPG tanker projects and three LNG bunker tanker projects.
+Marine Service Noord has now completed six projects with LNG fuel systems, nine LPG tanker projects and three LNG bunker tanker projects.
 This includes the Doeksen ferry projects.
 “Due to our experience with the engineering and construction of on board piping systems, we were confident that we could handle the outfitting of these two vessels.”

 GREEN WADDEN ISLAND FERRIES

 Once the commissioning phase is complete, the LNG fuel system and engine room installation will be handed over to Doeksen.
 Then, the new green passenger ferries will get to work transporting their first passengers to Vlieland and Terschelling.

 Click here for more information about our LNG fuel systems